 Growing cucumbers in a greenhouse is the staple way of growing them here in the UK.
 But how do you support them?

 I use a singular cane per cucumber.
-I grow my cucumbers in grow bags so I just pop the cane a couple of centimetres into the soil.
+I sometimes grow my cucumbers in grow bags, so I just pop the cane a couple of centimetres into the soil.

 So I have a bamboo cane for each plant, each of these canes just about touches the roof of my greenhouse (roughly six-foot-high).

 Then along the top, I run a can horizontally.
 This cane is tied into each of the individual canes and also into the roof of the greenhouse.

-When growing with this method it is important to train your cucumbers and take out any side shoots.
-Otherwise, you will just end up with a jungle in your greenhouse.
+When growing with this method, train your cucumbers and take out any side shoots.
+Otherwise, you will end up with a jungle in your greenhouse.

 I tie the main stem of the cucumber to the cane.
 Leaving it loose to allow for growth.

-Also, trim off all side shoots so all the plant growth is off the main stem.
+Also, trim off all side shoots, so all the plant growth is off the main stem.